Let me take the long way around to answer that question.

 And thank God, I say, because I’ve had times in my life that were tumultuous, and you know what?
 It always involved unemployment or marital problems or health issues or kid problems or money problems or combinations of all of them.

 The Chinese have a curse: “May you live in interesting times.”
-My heroes and heroines live in interesting times, and every interesting time I’ve lived through thoroughly sucked.
+My heroes and heroines live in interesting times involving murder and the search for justice, and every interesting time I’ve lived through thoroughly sucked.
 So hugs to you who are living in interesting times.
 May you come through on the other end and join the those of us who (thankfully) live in the Land of Boring.

-The short answer to the question How many of your characters have traits or personalities of “real” people you know? is: I write romance.
+The short answer to the question How many of your characters have traits or personalities of “real” people you know? is: I write suspense.
+I write thrillers.
+I write romance.
 I want mystique!
 Excitement!
 Adventure!
 Angst!
-In other words, no matter whether I’m writing romantic suspense, paranormal or historical, I need to sell books.
+In other words, no matter whether I’m writing suspense, paranormal or historical romance, I need to sell books.
 So I don’t model my characters on real people.